nagano564/embedSingleDossier/README.md

 >server: MicroStrategy x-mstr-authtoken: ==vi2k3iviqbgi10o500ri5mei3l==

-3. For the next step you will need the authtoken, which is hightlighted above, the `projectID` and `dossierID` You can get the `projectID` and `dosserID` a few different ways.
+3. For the next step you will need the authtoken, which is highlighted above, the `projectID` and `dossierID` You can get the `projectID` and `dosserID` a few different ways.
 The easiest way is to open the dossier using MicroStrategy Library.
-Here is an example url of a dossier when opened using Library that contains the vizualization that we would like to embed
+Here is an example url of a dossier when opened using Library that contains the visualization that we would like to embed

 	https://env-239777.customer.cloud.microstrategy.com/MicroStrategyLibrary/app/==B7CA92F04B9FAE8D941C3E9B7E0CD754==/==A5EB1A9611EB6D59A1140080EF358A89==